tum-pbs/pbdl-book/diffphys-examples.md

 for training setups that tend to overfit.
 However, if possible, it is preferable to incorporate the actual solver in the training loop via a DP approach to give the network feedback about the time evolution of the system.

+With the current state of affairs, generative modeling approaches (denoising diffusion or flow matching) or provide a better founded approach for incorporating noise.
+We'll look into this topic in more detail in {doc}`probmodels-uncond`.

 ---